Dani3lSun/apex-plugin-spotlight/README.md

 - **Theme** - Choose the Spotlight Search theme which best matches your current UI
 - **Search Placeholder Text** - Text that is displayed in the spotlight search input field as an placeholder, Overrides application wide plugin setting
 - **Search Placeholder Icon** - Icon that is displayed in the spotlight search input field as an placeholder
+- **Enable Search History** - Enable search history to show a popover (on mouse hover of main search icon next to spotlight input field) which contains the last 20 search terms of the user.
+It uses browsers local storage to store the entered search terms
 - **Escape Special Characters** - To prevent Cross-Site Scripting (XSS) attacks, always set this attribute to Yes.
 If you need to render HTML tags stored in the page item or in the entries of a list of values, you can set this flag to No